-The financial performance of iEnergizer in fiscal 2020 reflects the outcome of continued volume growth from existing key customer relationships, acquiring new customers across all verticals, together with improvements in efficiency and the adoption of new technology, which resulted in significant 28.7% growth in the Group's Profit Before Taxation (PBT).
+The financial performance of iEnergizer in fiscal 2021 reflects the outcome of continued volume growth from existing key customer relationships, acquiring new customers across all verticals, which together with the adoption of new technology, resulted in 1.8% growth in the Group's Profit Before Taxation (PBT) despite the challenges faced due to the ongoing COVID-19 pandemic impacting several industries across the globe.
 Our strategy, focused on offering differentiated end-to-end services, supports long-term value creation for our shareholders.